 The COVID-19 pandemic has changed every aspect of our lives, right from the way we shop, socialise, or even do business.
-While fraud and cybercrime have been around for years now, there's no denying that the pandemic accelerated the growth in fraudulent occurrences worldwide and will continue to do so in 2022.
+While fraud and cybercrime have been around for years now, there's no denying that the pandemic accelerated the growth in fraudulent occurrences worldwide and will continue to do so as we continue to push forward in a. post-covid world.
 With more businesses taking the digital route, online frauds and scams have risen manifold.
 Hence fraud detection has become so much more important than ever.

 That said, many businesses are still resorting to reviewing fraudulent transactions using legacy solutions.
 Rule-based linear processes are not only time-consuming but can also lead to high false positives in a bid to prevent fraud.
 This traditional approach towards identifying and authenticating customers makes the review process tedious and can lead to customer drop-offs.